FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ## Closing thought

 This API is a compact **data+compute micro‑kernel**: trees with **deterministic history**, **pluggable storage**, **routable names**, **references with lifecycle**, **reactive work** with dependency ordering, and **streaming** across boundaries.
 That combination is rare—and it opens the door to building **auditable, reactive, distributed systems** while staying close to the metal.

+---

+## Global Q&A
+- **Where should I start when untangling a kernel bug?** Skim this overview, then drop into the specific topic that matches the subsystem (e.g., append-only history, locking, or serialization).
+Each topic links directly to the code it describes.
+- **How do I confirm a feature exists today versus being on the roadmap?** Check `docs/DOCS-INDEX.md`; planned entries (like Raw Traversal Helpers) are tagged so you do not assume finished behaviour.
+- **What guarantees keep new mutations deterministic?** Append-only timelines, hierarchical locks, and beat-scoped agenda ordering.
+Changes that bypass those hooks need design review before landing.
+- **Where do I record new architectural rationale?** Create an `L0-DESIGN-*.md` paper following `docs/L0_KERNEL/L0-DESIGN-GUIDE.md` whenever behaviour or invariants change materially.
+- **How can I preview veiled or staged work without breaking invariants?** Use `cep_cell_visible_latest` or the `_past` variants with `CEP_VIS_INCLUDE_VEILED` so you inspect transactions without exposing them to other readers.